-Raqiyyah Pippins is an associate in the firm's Washington, D.C. office.
+Raqiyyah Pippins is a senior associate in the firm's Washington, D.C. office.
 She focuses her practice on food and drug law and consumer law matters, including advertising, FDA-regulated product labeling, Rx-to-OTC switches, and related regulatory and litigation considerations.
 Ms. Pippins counsels and defends companies that are engaged in the development, marketing, import and/or export of food, drugs, cosmetics, medical devices, biologics and veterinary products.

 Ms. Pippins has particular experience representing companies in advertising challenges and defending food and pharmaceutical companies in legal investigations conducted by the Food and Drug Administration (FDA), the Federal Trade Commission (FTC), and state agencies concerning product marketing practices.
 She also advises companies on mechanisms for limiting the risk of marketing-related challenges by regulators or private litigants, with a primary focus on minimizing the risk associated with the development, labeling and marketing of FDA-regulated products.

 Coordinates with clients’ marketing and research and development teams to develop strategies consistent with desired business risk-threshold for clients, including identifying appropriate claim substantiation and integrating qualitative data into marketing strategies.

 Advises clients regarding the use of nutrient-content, health, health-benefit, product composition (e.g., natural or organic) and performance claims in labeling and advertising for FDA-regulated products.